WebArtWork/waw-core/README.md

 `waw restart`

 ## waw Script
+### Object which forms from config.json plus server.json if such exists
+`waw.config`
 ### Parallel allow you to execute many different kind of async requests and after all finish you can run the final callback.
 `waw.parallel([ function(next){ next() }, function(next){ next() }], function(){ //end })`
 ### Serial execute an array of functions one by one